ssy341/ef.thxopen.com/_posts/article/2016-12-24-keith-of-ef-life.markdown

 pic: images/pic01.jpg
 ---

+{% include 4u.html src="images/me.JPG" col="6u 12u$(medium)" %}

 My name is Shan siyi, my English name is Keith.
 I'm 25 years old, I come from Changde in Hunan.
 Now I live in Chengdu.
 I am a computer programmer.
 <!--more-->

 ### All things are difficult before they are easy

 There is an old saying，"All things are difficult before they are easy".
-I always remember the experience that fixing computer cost me 200RMB,and I decided that I would earn the money back.
+I always remember the experience that fixing computer cost me 200RMB, and I decided that I would earn the money back.
-When I was in high school,I knew a master and i got some skills from him.
+When I was in high school, I knew a master and i got some skills from him.
 When I was in university, I chose software project major.
 When I graduated, I engaged in three jobs which were related to my major.

 It cannot stop, and I have been working on IT for almost 10 years.
 Anyway, it is a perfect thing that I can persist on one thing for ten years.
 Now,I really comprehend it that the interest is the best teacher.